Home Compare DHI vs NKE

 D.R.
 Horton vs NIKE: Which Stock Looks Stronger in 2026?

-NIKE holds the cleaner structural position, with the lead spread across profitability and stability.
+The structural profiles are close, with NIKE carrying a narrow edge on profitability.
 D.R.
-Horton still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Horton still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity